Logo for Piano Play It

 In other word we will start playing The C pentatonic from its fifth note A.

-Here's a list of all twelve minor scales in the pentatonic form:
+Here's a list of all twelve minor pentatonic scales:

 Am pentatonic: A, C, D, E, G, A